Tim-R413/Cover-Crop-Classification/README.md

-# Cover Crop image Classifier
+# Cover Crop Image Classifier
 This Repository houses the data, code and results for a Machine Learning model that classifies species of cover crops using Tensor Flow.

 The repository was updated with the progress made to the neural network model.